-The following programs are approved: bachelor's degrees in Multidisciplinary Studies, Psychology, Human Services, and Management Studies; Master of Education programs in Early Childhood Teacher, Education, Elementary Education, Mathematics (5-8), Mathematics Education, School Guidance Counselor, Teacher of Students with Moderate Disabilities, School Administration; and C.A.G.S. programs in Curriculum and Instruction and in School Administration; and Master of Management.
+The following programs are approved: bachelor's degrees in Multidisciplinary Studies; Master of Education programs in Early Childhood Teacher, Education, Elementary Education, School Guidance Counselor, Teacher of Students with Moderate Disabilities, School Administration.
+C.A.G.S. in School Administration is approved, as well as the Master of Management.